Kaist-ICLab/kaist-iclab.github.io/README.md

 ### Update/Add Members

-The metadata of gallery images are stored as a list in `/data/galleries.ts`.
+The metadata of gallery images are stored as a list in `/data/members.ts`.
+Please update members of the newcomer or changes in metadata there.
+For updating image, please change the image in `/pulbic/members/`.

+### Update/Add Publications

+The metadata of publication will be processed from `/data/publication.bib`.
+The slide and paper should be located in `\public\publications\papers\` and `\public\publications\slides\` respectively named with citeKey.
+The links of other supplementary materials (i.e., video and code) can be inserted in `/data/publications.ts` on `supplementaries` variable.